-The COCP defines seven (7) levels of Contracting Officer authority.
+The COCP defines seven (7) levels of contracting officer authority.
 Within each level, there are unique training requirements.

-§ 140.15.15 Certification Levels Certification Level Who may be appointed Who may delegate the authority 1 AO and court staff members The PE, Chief judges and federal public defenders (FPDs), PLOs 2 AO and court staff members The PE, Chief judges and FPDs and PLOs 3 AO and court staff members The PE, Chief judges and FPDs and PLOs 4 Reserved Reserved 5 Reserved Reserved 6 Career 1102 procurement personnel (AO) The PE 7 Career 1102 procurement personnel (AO) The PE
+§ 140.15.15 Certification Levels Certification Level Who may be appointed Who may delegate the authority 1 AO and court staff members The PE, Chief judges and federal public defenders (FPDs), PLOs 2 AO and court staff members The PE, Chief judges and FPDs and PLOs 3 AO and court staff members The PE, Chief judges and FPDs and PLOs 4 [Reserved] [Reserved] 5 Career 1102 procurement personnel (AO) The PE 6 Career 1102 procurement personnel (AO) The PE 7 Career 1102 procurement personnel (AO) The PE